AutoyaHub/CodingChallenges/ReadMe.md

 Whether you're interested in backend development, data processing, or any other area we might explore, these tasks are an opportunity to demonstrate your problem-solving abilities and attention to detail.

-## Challenges

-Below is a list of the current challenges available.
 Each challenge includes a detailed README with specific instructions, objectives, and submission guidelines.

-### Backend

-- [Document Text Extractor](Backend/Document%20Text%20Extractor/ReadMe.md): Build an application that extracts text from uploaded PDF documents and displays the content to the user.
-- [Query Engine](Backend/Query%20Engine/ReadMe.md): Develop a query engine that efficiently filters and returns data based on specified criteria.

-### Frontend

-- [Markdown Editor Application](Frontend/Markdown%20Editor%20App/Readme.md): Create a Markdown editor application using React, TypeScript, and the Lexical editor framework.

 ## How to Participate